yanone/raspberrypycryptobot/README.md

 # Due Diligence

 When considering crypto trading, please do us all a favour and consider the environment around you alongside the dollar signs in your eyes.
 Personally, I got into crypto trading just a few days ago after reading the announcement that Ethereum will switch from PoW to PoS within the year (2021), which requires 99.95% less energy to validate compared to PoW (like Bitcoin).
 Please choose your investments wisely.
-I vow to only trade PoS currencies, or in case of ETH, once that will make the switch in the near future.
+I vow to only trade PoS currencies, or in case of ETH, one that will make the switch in the near future.